skywind3000/z.lua/README.md

 - Interactive selection enables you to choose where to go before cd.
 - Interactive selection with FZF (optional).
 - Quickly go back to a parent directory instead of typing "cd ../../..".
+- Corresponding experience in different shells and systems.
 - Compatible with Lua 5.1, 5.2 and 5.3+
 - Self contained, distributed as a single `z.lua` script, no other dependence.